jounaidr/warlock-runner/README.md

 Each activity (other than help activity) has its own music.
 The menu and game background songs loop indefinitely, whilst the game-over activity will play the death sound once.

 The game includes two optimisation features, an FPS cap at 30, and multithreading in each enemies update method.
-These features will be explained fully further down in the report.

 **App Showcase:**